gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_optimus.md

 ```
 ### Tearing/Broken VSync {#tearingbroken_vsync}

-Enable [DRM kernel mode setting](NVIDIA#DRM_kernel_mode_setting "DRM kernel mode setting"){.wikilink}, which will in
+Enable [DRM kernel mode setting](NVIDIA#DRM_kernel_mode_setting "wikilink"), which will in turn enable the PRIME
-turn enable the PRIME synchronization and fix the tearing.
+synchronization and fix the tearing.

 You can read the official [forum
 thread](https://devtalk.nvidia.com/default/topic/957814/linux/prime-and-prime-synchronization/) for details.